 Their love so strong that she would have it no other way.

-I would have never allowed my father to leave this world alone-I would have found the strength to hold his hand as he passed from our grip.
-But I will be forever grateful to my sister for saving me the pain of having to find that strength.
+I would have never allowed my father to lose his grip on this world, alone.
+I would have found the strength; to hold his hand as he passed from our embrace.
+But I will be forever grateful to my sister, for saving me the pain of having to find that strength.

 My father was always teaching.
 From him I learned how to love a woman (respect comes first), how to parent (tough lessons and tender love) and even how to sell paint (get your price)!

 In the end he shared his final lesson: how to face fear.
 Before his surgery, he knew how damaged his heart was.
 He knew the risks he faced.
 And I knew he was scared.
 He had to have been, everyone would be!

 But it was laying on what would be his deathbed, where he taught me his final lesson; what bravery looks like.
 I’m grateful for the lesson, though I hope I never need it.

 Last night when I spoke to Buck, we cried.
 A lot!

 But after the tears, she shared how grateful she felt.
 She was grateful for her friends, helping her through this difficult time-stuck in Columbus when she would rather be with her family.
 Grateful; despite the pain of not being able to hug her grandmother at the moment she most needed to.

 I heard my father in her gratitude.
 He was teaching her too.
 Not with his words but with his life.
 All you had to do to learn your lessons was watch.
 I was watching, from the beginning.

 Atta Boy Billy, for a life well lead!